Azure/iot-operations-sdks/rust/README.md

 | [**azure_iot_operations_protocol**](azure_iot_operations_protocol) | Utilities for using the Azure IoT Operations Protocol (RPC, Telemetry) |
 | [**azure_iot_operations_services**](azure_iot_operations_services) | Clients for using services of Azure IoT Operations |

-## Getting started
+## Getting started with Rust

-### Rust
-To set up and get familiar with the Rust language, there are several resources available in our [Rust Resources](/doc/dev/rust_resources.md) guide.
+To get familiar with the Rust language, there are several resources available in our [Rust Resources](/doc/dev/rust_resources.md) guide.

-### Azure IoT Operations
-To set up your cluster and install Azure IoT Operations, refer to the [setup guide](https://github.com/Azure/iot-operations-sdks/blob/main/README.md)

 ## Installing crates